onionbazaar/tor-router/readme.txt

 2. Activate Tor Router through the 'Plugins' menu in WordPress.
 3. Open `Settings` -> `Tor Router` to setup the plugin.
 4. To route through Tor you need to have it installed on your server (e.g. `apt-get install tor`), use SOCKS Proxy Mode in the Tor Router settings, and set Proxy Host to `localhost` and Proxy Port to `9050` (default)
-5. To enable the Tor KeepAlive feature and the Restart Tor button, set up a cron job to run the script /wp-content/plugins/tor-router/tor-router.sh every minute, e.g: (adjust the path) sudo crontab -e
+5. To enable the Tor KeepAlive feature and the Restart Tor button, set up a cron job to run the script `tor-router.sh` every minute (as root), e.g: sudo nano /etc/crontab
-* * * * * bash /var/www/html/wp-content/plugins/tor-router/tor-router.sh
+* * * * * root bash /var/www/html/wp-content/plugins/tor-router/tor-router.sh

 == Screenshots ==

 1. View of Tor Router Settings

 == Changelog ==

+= 1.4.1 - 2021-03-05 =
+* Compatibility to WordPress 5.7

 = 1.4.0 - 2020-07-25 =
 * Added support for all proxy types, firewall exceptions per plugin, Tor KeepAlive feature and Tor Restart button